-Freelance SEO (search engine optimization) is work that involves helping businesses get ranked on Google.
+Making money with SEO (search engine optimization) is work that involves helping businesses get ranked on Google.
 In this career, you will help companies improve and optimize their SEO.

 Making content Google-friendly and SEO-optimized helps websites get listed first in Google search results.

 For example, if a consumer is searching Google for “Thai restaurants in Philadelphia,” a Thai restaurant located in Philly that has an SEO-optimized website will show up on the first page of Google’s search results.
 Then the consumer can easily find that particular restaurant and become its customer.